 - A truly no-code tool - Nanonets doesn’t require an in-house team of developers.
 Nanonets OCR API was built for hassle-free personalization & integration.
-You can also easily integrate Nanonets with most CRM, ERP or RPA software.
+You can also easily integrate Nanonets with most CRM, ERP, content services or RPA software.

 - No post-processing needed - While most OCR APIs simply grab and dump data from documents, Nanonets only extracts relevant data and automatically sorts them into intelligently structured fields making it easier to view, understand and process it in down-stream workflows.

 - Works with custom data - Most OCR APIs are quite rigid on the type of data they can work with.
 Training an OCR model for a use case requires a large degree of flexibility with respect to its requirements and specifications; an OCR for invoice processing will vastly differ from an OCR for passports!
 Nanonets isn’t bound by such rigid limitations.
 Nanonets uses your own data to train OCR models that are best suited to meet the particular needs of your business.

 - Easily handles data constraints - Nanonets leverages deep learning techniques to overcome common data constraints that greatly affect text recognition and information extraction.
 Nanonets OCR can recognize handwritten text, images of text in multiple languages at once, images with low resolution, images with new or cursive fonts and varying sizes, images with shadowy text, tilted text, random unstructured text, image noise, blurred images and more.

 - Works with non-English or multiple languages - Since Nanonets focuses on training with custom data, it is uniquely placed to build a single OCR model that can recognize any language or multiple languages simultaneously.